 The Silver River Museum is a partnership program between Marion County Public Schools and the Florida State Park system.
 The museum is a school board facility and museum staff are employees of Marion County Public Schools.

 Marion County Public School students visit the museum on weekdays for class fieldtrips in science and history.
 The museum grounds are closed to the public while students are present so that we can offer the best experience possible to our students.
-We encourage you to visit the museum each Saturday and Sunday between the hours of 10:00 and 4:00 pm.
+However, The Silver River Museum is closed until further notice due to high local Covid rates.
+We apologize for the inconvenience.

 Yes.
 Museum admission is $2.00 per person with children five and younger free.
 Please note that state park admission fees to enter the park also apply.